Interlisp/Interlisp.github.io/content/en/medley/project/getInvolved/_index.md

 You have several ways to get involved in the Medley Interlisp Project:

-* Explore our working [project list](https://docs.google.com/document/d/1ceXj7VzPeLSM0sBwEnYQqArKsXg0VKCWLTF0zv10LRg/edit?usp=sharing) and take on one.
+* Explore our working [project list](https://docs.google.com/document/d/1ceXj7VzPeLSM0sBwEnYQqArKsXg0VKCWLTF0zv10LRg/edit?usp=sharing).
+In it you'll find a variety of different activies, many which do not require indepth knowledge of programming in the Medley Interlisp environment.

 * Look at, comment on, and contribute to our project in Github.
 * Participate in weekly meetings.
 * Read meeting agendas and notes.